-On Wednesday, February 5, 2025, Governor Ned Lamont released his budget proposal for fiscal years 2026 and 2027 to the Connecticut General Assembly.
-This resource contains documents related to the proposed budget.
+On Wednesday, February 4, 2026, Governor Ned Lamont released his proposed budget adjustments for fiscal year 2027 to the Connecticut General Assembly.
+This resource contains documents related to these proposed adjustments.

 At, or near, the beginning of each month, the state comptroller provides a budget update to the governor.
 The budget update provides financial statements for the General Fund and the Special Transportation Fund, and includes the comptroller's projection for any budget deficits or surpluses.